Terf/PennLINC.github.io/docs/LabHome/dua_tutorial.md

 ## Step 8: Wait for approval from the Office of Research Services

 Just relax and wait for a final approval email to pop up in your inbox.
+The subject line would read like `MTA/NMA (58028/00): Request fully executed`.

+## Step 9: Contact the Lead Recipient

+Per the new NDA policy, The only way to properly submit a DUC is for the Lead Recipient to upload the document to the appropriate DAR on their Data Permissions dashboard (https://nda.nih.gov/user/dashboard/data_permissions.html).

+Now you should contact the Lead Recipient for the DUC to execute the following steps:

++ visit the Data Permissions dashboard (https://nda.nih.gov/user/dashboard/data_permissions.html)

++ click 'Reapply for Access' under the 'Actions' dropdown for the Data access request

++ locate the updated DUC file

++ upload the DUC to Data Access Request.

-Email the completed data use agreement to the [NDA Help Desk](NDAHelp@mail.nih.gov) and you will soon be able to feast on the data 🎉
+Once the Lead Recipient receives final approval on the DUC, you will be able to feast on the data 🎉